Otis Grant: Community work

 After being approached by an organization to loan his name for charity, Grant became convinced to use his name to aid the needy.
 Thus, the Otis Grant & Friends foundation was created.
 The Otis Grant & Friends is a non profit charity, established in 1999, initially formed to aid hunger, poverty and sicknesses within the community.
 The organization has grown generously, now donating food, clothes and medicine to communities all across Canada.
-In addition to this, the organization sends children to summer camps whose families can't afford it, gives aid to special needs students at the high school level, as well as providing scholarships to graduating high school students who plan on post-secondary studies.
+In addition to this, the organization sends children to summer camps whose families can't afford it, gives aid to students in special education at the high school level, as well as providing scholarships to graduating high school students who plan on post-secondary studies.

-Grant also spends time working as a teacher's assistant and counsellor for special needs students at Lindsay Place, a local high school in Montreal, helping them adjust to school life.
+Grant also spends time working as a teacher's assistant and counsellor for students in special education at Lindsay Place, a local high school in Montreal, helping them adjust to school life.
 He is currently the coordinator at the community learning centre at Riverdale high school.

 For all of his actions and benevolence towards the community, Otis Grant had been named the 2007 Concordia Alumnus of the year.